DerelictOrg/derelictorg.github.io/docs/packages/gl3.md

 -----------------------------

 When this version is specified, the DerelictGL3 modules will not declare any types or function pointers.
 This must be handled by the user using a mixin template, `glFreeFuncs`.
-The following enables OpenGL versions 3.3 and lower:
+The following enables only OpenGL versions 3.3 and lower:

 ```d
 module mygl;